Gantt Chart Template for Excel

 Microsoft Excel® 2002(XP), 2003, 2004(Mac), 2007, 2008(Mac), 2010, 2011(Mac), 2013

 Video #1: Basic Tutorial

 Visit the Support Page >

-Daily/Weekly/Monthly View - The newest version of the Gantt chart (2.3) let's you switch between a daily, weekly, or monthly view by simply selecting the option from a drop-down list.
+NEW: Daily/Weekly/Monthly View - You can now switch between a daily, weekly, or monthly view by simply selecting the option from a drop-down list.
 You can also choose whether or not to show weekends.
 For details on this new feature, see the blog article Creating a Gantt Chart with Excel is Getting Even Easier.
 Note: With this new feature, a few parts of the video tutorials will be obsolete.